tonghuikang/codecomp/google.md

 # Google Coding Competitions

-This refers to the [Kickstart](https://codingcompetitions.withgoogle.com/kickstart)and [Codejam](https://codingcompetitions.withgoogle.com/codejam)
+This refers to the [Kickstart ](https://codingcompetitions.withgoogle.com/kickstart)and [Codejam](https://codingcompetitions.withgoogle.com/codejam)

 Python 3 environment (but for some reason I need to install packages)